 - Want to minimize sugar's aging effect on your body

-You will find this new natural sweetener is the perfect complement to the Body Ecology system for health and healing and can help you reach your wellness goals, without giving up your sweet tooth!
-So again - watch the newsletter in coming months for the announcement of this special product!
+You may just find that Stevia and Lakanto are great complements to the Body Ecology system for health and healing, and can help you reach your wellness goals without giving up your sweet tooth!